 A FOREIGN FLEX

 Dishoom does some damn fine curries so clearly their breakfasts were gonna rock.
 Wanna know how they do their bacon butty?!
-Order the bacon naan roll, it’s freshly baked naan wrapped around char-striped back bacon straight from the grill with a seriously banging combination of chilli tomato jam, cream cheese and herbs.
-Or their Full Bombay, abundant akuri (some kinda of spicy Indian scrambled egg to you and me), char-striped back bacon, Cumberland sausage, fire toast and tomatoes grilled on the vine.
+Order the bacon naan roll, it’s freshly baked naan wrapped around The Ginger Pig smoked streaky bacon straight from the grill with a seriously banging combination of chilli tomato jam, cream cheese and herbs.
+Or their Full Bombay, abundant akuri (some kinda of spicy Indian scrambled egg to you and me) bacon, peppery Shropshire sausages, masala beans, pau buns and mushrooms.

 Shoreditch // Covent Garden